 Hippopotomonstrosesquippedaliophobia is one of the longest words in the dictionary — as the name itself indicates, it is an irrational fear of long words.
 To me, it seems like the name of the phobia is so long by design to make people identify if they have this phobia instantly.

 Symptoms such as dizziness, panic, and trouble breathing may be triggered when a person sees long words like “ Honorificabilitudinitatibus.”
-An exposure to such long words can cause a person with hippopotomonstrosesquippedaliophobia to experience unexplainable fear and anxiety.
+Exposure to such long words can cause a person with hippopotomonstrosesquippedaliophobia to experience unexplainable fear and anxiety.
 Such individuals may also avoid reading so as not to come across long words that’ll cause them to panic.

 Evidence suggests that fear can be caused due to or can trigger embarrassment or feelings of being mocked when pronouncing or reading long words.